arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/wifi-101-ota/WiFi101OTA.md

 ![Step 4.](assets/WiFiOTA4.png)

-Your MKR1000 will connect to the WiFi and expose itself as a Network port with the name and password you declared in the sketch with `WiFiOTA.begin` (the defaults name is "Arduino" while the password is "password").
+Your MKR1000 will connect to the Wi-Fi and expose itself as a Network port with the name and password you declared in the sketch with `WiFiOTA.begin` (the defaults name is "Arduino" while the password is "password").

 At this point you are already able to update the sketch over the air!
 Open another sketch and make sure to add `WiFiOTA.begin()` in `setup()` and  `WiFiOTA.poll()` in your `loop()` .
 If you forget about this you will lose the ability to upload over the air again (but you can still upload via serial, of course)